Skip to main content

 S (open-market or private sale)SELL

-Other codes (e.g., G gift, F tax-withholding, M option exercise)Ignored
+All other codes (A grant/award, D disposition to issuer, G gift, F tax-withholding, M option exercise, etc.)Ignored

 3. The 1%-of-float threshold